Jaw Tenderness or Pain?

 - Are your teeth sensitive, loose, broken, or worn?

 The more you answered “yes” to these questions, the greater your possibilities of having a TMJ disorder.
-Call on Dr. Gittess (407) 699-1200 to assist in TMJ diagnosis and/or TMJ treatment.
+Call on Dr. Gittess (407) 699-1200 to assist in TMD diagnosis and/or TMD treatment.

-Dr. Gittess is a TMJ dentist (aka TMJ Orthodontist), and he specializes in treating TM joint disorders.
+Dr. Gittess is a TMD Orthodontist, and he has special training in treating TMJ disorders.